 - Make the other person feel important and do it sincerely.

-So what are you doing to make your customer feel important?
+QUI QUESTIONS: What are you doing to make your customer feel important?
 And what are you doing to make sure it is common practice?